Kraad25/yt-dlp-helper/README.md

 ## Prerequisites
 To run from source (macOS/Linux/Windows), FFmpeg and ffprobe must be installed to download and process media.
+You can either:

+- Install FFmpeg via your OS package manager, or
-Download a Windows build from [here](https://github.com/yt-dlp/FFmpeg-Builds/wiki/Latest) or install via your OS package manager.
+- Download a static FFmpeg build from [here](https://github.com/yt-dlp/FFmpeg-Builds/wiki/Latest) and place `ffmpeg.exe` and `ffprobe.exe` in a `ffmpeg` folder next to `app.py`.

 ## License